12-Month Wedding Timeline

 Budget carefully; otherwise, you might have to take money away from things like photos or the honeymoon.

-Once you have your budget planned out right at the start of your wedding timeline, it is time to decide what kind of wedding you want.
+Once your budget is planned at the start of your wedding timeline, it is time to decide what kind of wedding you want.

 Create A Guest List

-Making your guest list is an important step in getting married, and it is never too early to start creating one.
+Making your guest list is essential in getting married; it is never too early to start creating one.

-The size of your wedding will determine how much space you need at your wedding venue and the final size of your food and beverage bill.
+The size of your wedding venue will determine how much space you need and the final size of your food and beverage bill.

 Too many people?
-Start with your closest friends and family, then work it out from there!
-Once you’ve figured that part out, start adding more distant relatives who are not in the area but want to be involved or send a gift.
+Start with your closest friends and family, then work it out!
+Once you’ve figured that out, add distant relatives who are not in the area but want to be involved or send a gift.

-What about those difficult guests-in-laws who require being included?
+What about those problematic guests-in-law who require inclusion?
 Consider this carefully.

 If you have a destination wedding, your guest list will likely be smaller.